Frequently Asked Questions

 It depends on the coursework and the requirements that you are attempting to satisfy.
 If the courses are general education and are petitioned through Academic Services, this typically takes two to three weeks.
 If the courses are evaluated by the department/college of the major, it can take up to six weeks.

 Can I have my credits evaluated before I transfer to UCF?

 A student must be officially accepted in order for credits to be officially evaluated.
 Transfer and Transition Services can help students with getting and idea of how credits will transfer.
-To discuss this with a transfer advisor or peer mentor, please contact our office.
+To discuss this with a transfer advisor or peer advisor, please contact our office.

 Once I transfer to UCF, how long will it take me to finish my degree?